regro/regolith/doc/source/rc.rst

 ``filename``
 ==============
-Sting that is a path to a file to operate on.
+String that is a path to a file to operate on.

 ``debug``
 ================